 Most discretionary deeds have a wide definition of "General Beneficiaries", it is possible therefore that one of those beneficiaries may be a foreign person for the purposes of the Foreign Acquisitions and Takeovers Act 1975 (Act).

 If the trustee is a deemed foreign person, it would only be able to buy that property if it is a new dwelling, vacant land for residential development, or established dwellings for redevelopment into multiple dwellings.
 Foreign persons are generally ineligible to purchase established dwellings such as homes, holiday homes or apartments.
 In addition to these restrictions, from 9 May 2017, foreign persons who purchase residential real estate will be subject to an annual vacancy charge where the property is not rented out or occupied for more than six months per year.

-It is interesting to note that The Commissioner of State Revenue in NSW has recently published a Practice Note on the application of the transfer duty surcharge to discretionary trusts which have potential or named beneficiaries who are foreign persons.
+It is interesting to note that The Commissioner of State Revenue in NSW has recently published a Practice Note on the application of the transfer duty surcharge to family discretionary trusts which have potential or named beneficiaries who are foreign persons.
 To be exempt from the foreign surcharges, the Practice Note states that "amendments made [to the trust deed] must prevent potential beneficiaries that are foreign persons from receiving distributions as to income and/or capital under the trust.
 Any amendments made must also be irrevocable."

 Given the above, it would be prudent to review the definition of "General Beneficiaries" in the trust deed before acquiring the property.
 Getting this issue wrong can result in quite drastic consequences, including a forced sale of the property.

 For further information contact us at Murfett Legal on +61 8 9388 3100.

 Mike Frampton Partner: Tax, Commercial & Estate Planning